 Section 1.
-Respect for the Integrity of the Person, Including Freedom from a.
-Arbitrary Deprivation of Life and Other Unlawful or Politically Motivated Killings were justifiable and pursued prosecutions.
+Respect for the Integrity of the Person

+a.
+Arbitrary Deprivation of Life and Other Unlawful or Politically Motivated Killings b.
-There were no reports that the government or its agents committed arbitrary or unlawful killings.
-Judicial authorities investigated whether security force killings b.
 Disappearance c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

+There were no reports that the government or its agents committed arbitrary or unlawful killings.